modem-works/dream-recorder/README.md

    - Support for alternative video generation providers
 - Adding in support for config-based screen-blanking between configurable times

+## License
+Dream Recorder is licensed under the MIT License.
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
+For more details, please see the [LICENSE.md](./LICENSE.md) file in the project repository.

 ## Questions / Issues / Feedback
 Open an issue or contact the lead maintainer for help: